wujian16/Cornell-MOE/README.md

 ## Installation using Conda package
 The conda package is available at [https://anaconda.org/frazierlab].
-Users can install the package by adding the frazierlab channel to their configurations/
+Users can install the package by adding the frazierlab channel to their configuration.
+Below is the guide on how to install via a conda package.

 ### For Python 2 User

-If you install cornell-moe to a particular virtual environment:
+If you install cornell_moe2 to a particular virtual environment:
 ````bash
 $ conda activate ENV_NAME
 $ conda config --env --add channels frazierlab